SaikumarBlaze/SkyWrite/README.md

 ## Live Application

-Explore the live version of the **UserManage** application here: [UserManage by Sai Kumar](https://sky-write-notes-saikumar.vercel.app/) 🚀
+Explore the live version of the **SkyWrite** application here: [SkyWrite by Sai Kumar](https://sky-write-notes-saikumar.vercel.app/) 🚀